Hsu Hsin-ying: 2016 campaigns

 Hsu ran for reelection in Hsinchu County until People First Party chairman James Soong named her the vice presidential candidate for his 2016 presidential campaign in November 2015.
 The PFP–MKT coalition finished third in the presidential election and the MKT lost its only seat in the Legislative Yuan.

 Later political career

 Hsu contested the Hsinchu County magistracy in 2018.
 She finished second of four candidates, with 32.29% of the vote.

 Following her loss to Yang Wen-ke, Hsu resigned the Minkuotang leadership on 29 November 2018, and the party merged into the Congress Party Alliance on 25 January 2019.

+Hsu rejoined the Kuomintang in May 2022, and began her Hsinchu County legislative campaign in March 2023.
+She was reelected in the January 2024 legislative election.